 Wartales is an open-world tactical RPG where you lead a mercenary warband through a gritty medieval world.
 Unlike linear RPGs, Wartales drops you into a region map and lets you take contracts, explore ruins, and pick fights at your own pace.
 The turn-based combat uses positioning, engagement zones, and morale mechanics.
 Between battles, you manage your company's food supply, pay wages, assign professions (blacksmith, cook, thief), and craft equipment.
 With the Pirate DLC adding naval content and the full 1.0 release, Wartales offers 80+ hours of mercenary sandbox gameplay.

 Picking the right build determines how your experience plays out.
 These builds are ranked by overall effectiveness — factoring in damage, survivability, gear requirements, and how well they scale into endgame.
+New to the game?
+Start with our beginner's guide first.

 Quick Rankings